JuliaGraphics/ColorSchemes.jl/README.md

 The default is to sort colors by their LUV luminance value, but you could try specifying the `:u` or `:v` LUV fields instead (sorting colors is another problem domain not really addressed in this package...):

     sortcolorscheme(colorscheme, :u)

-## Making colorscheme files <a id="Making colorscheme files"></a>

-You can save a colorscheme into a file like this:

-    savecolorscheme(leonardo, "/tmp/leonardo_scheme.txt", "comment: from the Mona Lisa")

-which saves the color values in a text file with the provided name.
-The file contains one or more lines of three Float64 numbers between 0 and 1, for Red, Green, and Blue.
-A comment line can be added.

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>